jedisct1/libsodium-doc/installation/README.md

 Releases can be compiled using the CompCert compiler.

-A typical command-line to compile Sodium on a little endian system with CompCert
+A typical command-line to compile Sodium on a little-endian system with CompCert
 is:

 ```sh